sysy-cybr/app-dev/README.md

 # List of My Favorite Series and Movies
 ## **SERIES:**
--Alice in Borderland
+- Alice in Borderland
--Modern Family
+- Modern Family
 ## **MOVIES:**
--Call Me By Your Name
+- Call Me By Your Name
--The Notebook
+- The Notebook
--Pride and Prejudice
+- Pride and Prejudice